A botany graduate, Nithya Venkat enjoys writing about plants that help sustain life on planet Earth.

 Deserts are areas that have a hot, dry climate and receive little rainfall.
-Plants that grow in such areas have unique adaptations that help them survive the harsh conditions of the desert.
+Plants that grow in such regions have unique adaptations that help them survive the harsh conditions of the desert.

-The desert plants adapt themselves by changing their physical structure or by altering the growth phases in their life cycle.
+The desert plants adapt by changing their physical structure or altering the growth phases in their life cycle.

-Let us study the mechanisms through which plants adapt themselves to the desert climate.
+Let us study how plants adapt themselves to the desert climate.

 Adaptations of Desert Plants

-Plants adapt themselves to the desert conditions through the following mechanisms -
+Plants adapt themselves to desert conditions through the following mechanisms -

 - Storing water